eladkarako/exiftool-source/README.md

          is assumed unless DateTimeOriginal contains a timezone.

     exiftool -geotag t.log -geotime="2009:04:02 13:41:12-05:00" a.jpg
          Geotag an image with the GPS position for a specific time.
-(Note that the "Geotag" tag must be assigned before "Geotime" for the GPS data to be available when "Geotime" is set.)

     exiftool -geotag log.gpx "-xmp:geotime&lt;createdate" dir
          Geotag all images in directory "dir" with XMP tags instead of EXIF tags, based on the image CreateDate.
-(In this case, the order of the arguments doesn't matter because tags with values copied from other tags are always set after constant values.)

     exiftool -geotag a.log -geosync=-20 dir
          Geotag images in directory "dir", accounting for image timestamps